 Sleep training is often easiest for babies before teething and big developmental leaps begin.
 That’s why Tribeca Pediatrics founder and author of A to Z of Baby & Child Care for the Modern Parent, Michel Cohen, MD recommends night weaning and sleep training starting at 8 weeks.
 Now, that’s just bananas for most parents, and doesn’t take health, digestive issues, feeding problems or baby’s weight into consideration.
-After 10+ years of helping families sleep train their babies, I now know that there isn’t one answer that works for all families – when to sleep train your baby is a personal decision based on all the collective advice you’ve received.
-Read What is the Best Age to Sleep Train on the Mommywise blog if you want help calculating when is best for your family to sleep train your baby!
-(We can help you sleep train anytime between 10 weeks and 20 months).
+After 10+ years of helping families sleep train their babies, I now know that there isn’t one answer that works for all families – deciding when to sleep train your baby is a personal choice based on all the collective advice you’ve received.
+Read What is the Best Age to Sleep Train on the Mommywise blog if you want help calculating the best time for your family to sleep train your baby!
+(We can help you sleep train anytime between 10 weeks and 20 months)

 We know you don’t want your baby to cry.
 No parent does.
 But here’s the thing: If you want your baby to learn to sleep independently, there is no way to help your child master these skills without some tears in the beginning.
 Your baby will object to change, and your baby will cry.
 Not all night for hours like you might imagine.
 But crying is a natural and normal thing that babies do.
 It’s their only language.
 Babies cry when they’re frustrated or tired or hungry, and it’s our job to help understand what our babies are saying with their different voices!
-So, we will not make your baby stop crying, we will allow them to speak, then find their hands, then roll around and get comfortable, then gaze at the corner, then….Zzzzzz.
+So, we will not make your baby stop crying—we will allow them to speak, then find their hands, then roll around and get comfortable, then gaze at the corner, then….Zzzzzz.

 Now, you may have read about “no cry” or “gentle” sleep training methods, but our sleep training experts know that these methods lead to a lot MORE crying.

-Our goal is to make the sleep teaching process as easy as possible for your baby, and help her learn to sleep independently with as few tears as possible.
+Our goal is to make the sleep training process as easy as possible for your baby, and help her learn to sleep independently with as few tears as possible.
 Our approach works quickly and easily, and with our ongoing support afterwards, it’s sustainable.
 For more info, read Is CIO the Best Method on the Mommywise blog by founder Natalie Nevares.

 We will ask you lots of questions to be sure that we’re a good fit, and will only take you on as a client if we’re 100% confident we can help you.
 We’ll tell you straight if we have any doubts.
-Click here to schedule your Complimentary Sleep Assessment.
+Click here to schedule your Complimentary Sleep Training Assessment.

 Yes!
 We have several twins’ sleep experts on our team, and can get them sleeping through the night and napping in the same room really quickly.